You’ve got a lot of competition in the blog world and in this post I’ve curated a list of 8 tools that will improve your written contet.

 Statistic #2: Online marketers who prioritize blogging as part of their strategy are 13 times more likely to have a positive ROI from those efforts.
 (HubSpot)

-From my experience working with my clients creating and publishing thousands of blog posts…success with blogging is never an accident.
-If you have an online business, you need to make blogging a priority.
+From my experience working with my clients creating and publishing thousands of pieces of content in various forms such as written, audio and video content…success with your content is never an accident.
+If you have an online business, you need to make creating content a marketing priority.

 Statistic #3: Organic (SEO) leads have a 14.6% close rate, while outbound leads (such as direct mail or print advertising) have a 1.7% close rate.
 (Search Engine Journal)

-One of your main goals with your blog should be getting found by search engines.
+One of your main goals with your blog content should be getting found by search engines.

 Are you wondering…how do I get more organic traffic and leads?

-You should aim to write high-quality blog posts that are keyword focused and optimized for search engines.
+You should aim to write high-quality content that are keyword focused and optimized for search engines.
 Doing this will help you get found by more qualified individuals who are interested in your products and services.

-8 Tools that will improve your blog writing
+8 Tools that will improve your written content

 Use these tools to help you write high-quality articles that will attract more organic traffic to your blog.